tdscientist/ChargingIndicator/README.md

 </br>
 #### Requirements ####
 ----
-* xCode 8.2.1
+* xCode 10.1
-* Siwft 3
+* Siwft 4.2
-* iPhone device running on iOS 8 and above
+* iPhone or iPad, running on iOS 9 and above

 </br>